 - Income inequality is increasing in Vermont.
-Between 1979 and 2007, average income in Vermont has grown by 42.4%, with the top 1% of income earners seeing an increase of 217% and the bottom 99% seeing an increase of 27.8%.
-This follows a national trend that has been occurring since the 1980's.
-As of 2013, the top 1% of income earners in Vermont earn 16.1x the income of the bottom 99%, and in the Burlington-South Burlington MSA, the ratio is 17.1x.
-While Vermont and Chittenden County have lower levels of income inequality than the country-the average ratio for the United States is 20.1x-this trend is still concerning. - Vermont's Basic Needs Budget determines the hourly rate a worker would need to make to pay for their "basic needs," ranging from food and housing to childcare and insurance.
+Between 1979 and 2007, average income in Vermont grew by 42.4%.
+However, the top 1% of income earners saw an increase of 217%, while the bottom 99% saw an increase of 27.8%.
+This follows a national trend dating from the 1980's.
+As of 2013, the top 1% of income earners in Vermont earn 16.1x the income of the bottom 99%.
+In the Burlington-South Burlington Vermont MSA, the ratio was 17.1x.
+While these are lower levels of income inequality than the rest of the country-the average ratio for the United States is 20.1x-this trend is still concerning.31 - Vermont's Basic Needs Budget determines the hourly rate a worker would need to make to pay for their "basic needs," including expenses like food, housing, childcare and insurance.
 This rate is known as the "livable wage," and it is calculated differently depending on household size/makeup and rural or urban location.
-For full time workers, the Vermont minimum wage is only 74% of the average living wage.
+For full time workers, the Vermont minimum wage is only 74% of the average "livable" wage.
 However, this varies significantly by household composition and location.
-For example, the Vermont minimum wage is only 43% of the living wage for two working parents with two children in an urban area, and only 25% of the living wage for a single parent with two children in an urban area.
+For example, the Vermont minimum wage is only 43% of the "livable" wage for two working parents with two children in an urban area, and only 25% of the "livable" wage for a single parent with two children in an urban area.